xgbuils/bheap/README.md

 Push the `element` at the binary heap and returns its new size.

-### BinaryHeap#forEach(fn)

-Executes `fn` on each element.
-Just be careful to not modify the priorities, since the heap won't reorder itself.

 ### BinaryHeap#isEmpty()

 Returns whether the binary heap is empty or not.